Welcome to Seahorses

 Strand and Profile Profiles in ClassIdeas for Home

-Communication and LiteracyWe are reading ‘We’re Going on a Bear Hunt’ this half term.
-We will be looking at words that describe the different settings – grass, mud, water, show, woodland.
-We will try writing our own sentences about them.
+Communication and LiteracyWe are reading this The Very Hungry Caterpillar this half term.
+We will be looking at words that describe what the caterpillar is like, such as tiny and hungry.
+We will spend time learning what these words mean and writing our own sentences with symbols to help us.
 We will also be continuing our daily phonics sessions.
-Go on walks and explore different places.
-Talk about what they are like.
-Collect objects to feel and explore at home.
-Practice the Twinkl phonics sounds and actions at home.
+Read the book at home.
+Talk about the story with the pupils.
+What foods does the caterpillar eat?
+Can you explore these at home?
+What do you like and not like.
+Practise the Twinkl phonics sounds and actions at home.
 You can find videos of these on YouTube.

 Personalised LearningWe will continue to help the children to make their own personal next steps in getting dressed, toileting, eating etc. If your child has made any new steps at home over the holidays, please let us know in the diary or on EfL so that these can continue at school- thanks.
 In this cold weather, please practise with your child to help them put on hats and gloves (all named please) and when taking them off tucking gloves into pockets.
 Also putting coats on and fastening them, then taking them off and checking sleeves are the right way out.